 Before I had it seasoned, I cut out the backbone, so it would go flat or butterfly style on the grill.

 That day I also started on the pumpkin, sweet potato, and carrot cream soup.
 Every year my kids expect it!

 My cranberry was also started the day before.
 I do not buy it in cans, I make it myself.

 On Thanksgiving Day I light up the BBQ grill.
 I added some applewood chips at the request of my wife.
 The turkey went in!
 It took about three hours at 425 degrees to completely cook.

 The great event planner my wife is, she made sure the table was set festively.
 Goblets and wine glasses, dishes, and roll-ups with fancy decorations.
 The table was beautiful and set for us six.

 Chunky mashed potatoes accompanied our turkey, as well as bacon Brussel sprouts.
 Turkey gravy and cranberry sauce.
 All of it made for another great Thanksgiving dinner.

 The first time ever I cooked a turkey on a grill.
 I have to say I was a bit nervous, but it came good, with lots of smokey and seasonal flavors.
 It tasted like the holidays!

-As I was cooking throughout the day, I was also making various festive cocktails for my wife, keeping her happy and festive with food and booze, so she really feels how grateful I am of her and the life we have built together.
+As I was cooking throughout the day, I was also making various festive cocktails for my wife, keeping her happy and festive with food and booze, so she really feels how grateful I am for her and the life we have built together.